PyGreSQL/PyGreSQL/docs/contents/pgdb/cursor.rst

     :meth:`Cursor.execute` or :meth:`Cursor.executemany` call produced
     (for DQL statements like SELECT) or affected (for DML statements like UPDATE or INSERT).
-It is also set by the :meth:`Cursor.copy_from` and :meth':`Cursor.copy_to` methods.
+It is also set by the :meth:`Cursor.copy_from` and :meth:`Cursor.copy_to` methods.
 The attribute is -1 in case no such method call has been performed on the cursor or the rowcount of the last operation cannot be determined by the interface.